knative/serving/community/README.md

 ## Introduction

-Elafros is an open source specification and implementation of a Kubernetes- and Istio-based container platform.
+Elafros is an open source specification and implementation of a serverless container platform.

 <!-- TODO Visit [elafros.dev](https://elafros.dev) for in-depth information about using
 Elafros. -->